halostatue-archive/rubypython/README.markdown

 1. We made sure to call RubyPython.start before doing anything with the Python interpreter.
 1. We manually bound our imported library to a local variable.
 RubyPython will not do that for us.
+1. We used to\_a to convert a python iterable type to a Ruby array.
 1. We used called rubify before we printed the objects so that they would be displayed as native Ruby objects.
 1. We stopped the interpreter after we were done with RubyPython.stop.